 Co-authors: Heather Garrick and Fernando Carballal

-The IWT Conference held in London by the Foreign Commonwealth Office (FCO) brought together world leaders and organisations to discuss solutions, case studies and interventions that aid in the fight against IWT.
+The IWT Conference held in London by the Foreign and Commonwealth Office (FCO) brought together world leaders and organisations to discuss solutions, case studies and interventions that aid in the fight against IWT.
 In the lead up to the conference, the Satellite Applications Catapult partnered with the FCO, United for Wildlife and the Digital Catapult to co-host IWT technology events.
 The two day-long events brought together conservationists, academia and leading technology companies Google, Microsoft and Amazon Web Services to start to define the right tools needed to tackle IWT.

 Innovative tools and technologies have an important role to play in assisting law enforcement to tackle IWT and the events highlighted gaps for technological interventions to enable this.
 Through the enforcement chain, tech solutions can support the following efforts: detecting poaching threats and monitoring vulnerable wildlife in remote areas, improving detection rates for trafficked goods at borders and detecting the sale of illegal wildlife products in online and offline markets, alongside supporting criminal investigation work once a seizure has been made.